What do radiation oncologists do?

 Remember that grades from any rotation done after September of your fourth year probably will not make it on your ERAS transcript in time for evaluation by residency programs.
 However, letters of recommendation and updated transcripts can be sent directly to programs even after ERAS closes.

 What about Away Rotations?

 There are two major schools of thought regarding away rotations.
-You can rotate at a big name place and score a big letter, but most of these places will not guarantee an interview to rotating students.
+You can rotate at a big name place and score a big letter, but most of these places do not guarantee an interview to all rotating students.
 Another option is rotating at a less prestigious institution and potentially impressing the department enough to get an interview and/or even a position.
 It is important to discuss these options with your advisors and make an informed decision.
 Geographic location is another consideration.
 Doing an away rotation in a certain region will often gain you consideration by other schools in that region, as it suggests you would be willing to go to that part of the country for your residency training.
-You can often find applications for away electives on the different programs websites, but most programs now use VSLO.
+You can often find applications for away electives on the different programs websites, but most programs now use VSAS.